adhithimaran/adhithimaran/README.md

 <div align="center">

-I'm always interested in collaborating on innovative projects, discussing emerging technologies, or exploring new opportunities.
+I'm always interested in collaborating on projects, discussing emerging technologies, or exploring new opportunities.
 Please feel free to reach out!

 </div>